brooksmarka/nextjs-blog/posts/creating-a-postgres-db.md

 ```

+### Stay Tuned!

 I hope you found this helpful.
-If you are curious how to set up a postgres database stay tuned for the next blog post which will show how to set up a postgreSQL database within docker.
+If you are curious how to set up a postgreSQL database stay tuned for the next blog post which will show how to set up a postgreSQL database within docker.